jonas-raposinha/R-trend-correct/README.md

 The approaches I will cover here are: mean filter, median filter, polynomial interpolation and the morphological tophat.
 Side note: all 4 approaches require boundary conditions, meaning some way of handling the beginning and end of the data set.
 I picked "mirror" boundary conditions, which I will introduce at another time.

 Firstly, let's look at two different data sets.
-The first one is Long-Term Government Bond between Jan 1960 and Jan 2018, from the [Federal Reserve Economic Data, St Louis](https://fred.stlouisfed.org/).
+The first one is South African Long-Term Government Bond Yields between Jan 1960 and Jan 2018, from the [Federal Reserve Economic Data, St Louis](https://fred.stlouisfed.org/).

 ```R
 sa_data <- read.table("sa_lt_govt_bond_yields.csv", sep = ",", header = T)